comerzio2024/CommerzioS/AI_PROMPT.md

 I'm working on **CommerzioS**, a Swiss service marketplace platform.
 Here's the complete context you need to continue development:

 ### Project Overview
-CommerzioS (ServeMKT) is a full-stack service marketplace connecting vendors with customers in Switzerland.
+CommerzioS is a full-stack service marketplace connecting vendors with customers in Switzerland.
 It features:
 - Service listings with images, pricing, and availability
 - Booking system with escrow payments (Stripe + TWINT)
 - Real-time chat between users